 Looking for how to improve your gut health?
 Want the best gut-friendly recipes?
-Try our ideas below then check out our miso recipes.
+Try our ideas below then check out our miso recipes, our sourdough recipes for a healthy gut, breakfasts for a healthy gut and high fibre foods.
 If you’re interested in learning more about gut health, check out our four-part podcast series on gut health.

 What makes a recipe gut-friendly?

 The truth is, the healthy bacteria in your gut, as well as your digestive system as a whole, require a steady supply of nutrients in order to thrive.
 As such, regularly eating a wide variety of whole, unprocessed foods is an important baseline for gut health.
 Some compounds play a unique role in promoting bacterial diversity and abundance though.
 These include fibre, especially prebiotics (your gut bacteria’s food of choice); polyphenols (plant-based micronutrients bursting with antioxidants) and probiotics (healthy bacteria).